robwalker367/cs191-diary/feb01.md

 **Questions**
 - Why are calculating machines built?
 - Who is Aiken's audience?
 Why is he writing this proposal?
 What is the impact of patronage on this proposal?
+- Is Mark 1 a general purpose computer?
+  - Argument no: tape loop
+  - Argument yes: not Turing-complete